Circular text that reads 'Perseverance is persistence' on a dark background.

 You tried to manage on your own but it’s not working

-Maybe hiding your eating disorder has made you feel alone, or perhaps the changes to your body make you feel like you don’t recognize yourself.
-You might be stuck in a cycle of dieting that leaves you feeling starving and miserable.
 You feel too embarassed to eat in front of others or feel that you’re eating has gotten out of control.
-It feels like everyone else around you is smaller or on a diet, causing you to feel like a failure.
+It feels like everyone else around you is shrinking and you can’t stop comparing yourself to them.

 Feel familiar?